Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 Steps To Diagnose Automatic Transmission Problems

-- If the condition of transmission oil is fine, but its level is low, fill it to the recommended level.
+- If the transmission fluid looks okay but seems low, just add more to get it to the right level.

 Final Thoughts About Car Not Moving In Any Gear Automatic Transmission